Breadcrumb

 • conducts scientific and research work aimed at eliminating or reducing the causes of accidents at work and occupational diseases.

-From 2013, the Social Insurance Institution has been subsidising the activities of contribution payers aimed at maintaining earning capacity throughout the period of professional activity.
-These activities are carried out by the payers under projects that are intended to reduce or eliminate the effects of harmful and onerous factors at workplaces, and thus reduce the number of accidents and occupational diseases.
-Since 2018, ZUS President has been announcing an annual competition for co-financing these projects.
-From the launch of the programme until the end of 2021, ZUS concluded agreements on co-financing with over 7.5 thousand contribution payers for an amount of over PLN 554 million.
-In 2021, ZUS concluded an agreement on co-financing projects with 1,062 payers – for this purpose ZUS allocated the amount of over PLN 78.4 million.
-Thanks to the co-financing, the payers were able to implement projects that contributed to the improvement of working conditions of over 77.9 thousand employees, including over 8.5 thousand employees in 2021.
+2023, ZUS concluded agreements on co-financing with over 9.7 thousand contribution payers for an amount of over PLN 727 million.
+In 2023, ZUS concluded contracts on co-financing projects with 1,160 payers who applied under the 2022 competition – for this purpose ZUS allocated the amount of over PLN 94 million.
+Thanks to the co-financing, the payers were able to implement projects that contributed to the improvement of working conditions of over 102 thousand employees, including almost 16 thousand employees in a competition launched in 2022 with implementation in 2023.

-As part of other tasks in the field of accident prevention, the Social Insurance Institution commissions scientific and research studies and analyses of causes and consequences of accidents at work and occupational diseases.
+As part of other tasks in the field of an accident prevention, the Social Insurance Institution commissions scientific and research studies and analyses of the causes and consequences of accidents at work and occupational diseases.
 Then, on the basis of conclusions from these studies ZUS:

 • organises trainings on accident prevention,